 The North Sea is a semi-enclosed marginal sea of the North Atlantic Ocean situated on the north-west European shelf (Quante et al., 2016).
 It covers an area of about 570.000 square kilometers (970 by 580 km).
 It opens to the Atlantic through the Norwegian Sea in the north and has a second much smaller connection through the English Channel in the south.
 Moreover, it is connected to the Baltic Sea in the east.
 Its mean depth is around 94 m with shallow areas of less than 10 m depth in the southern part and much deeper parts (up to 700 m) in the Norwegian Trench area and parts of the Skagerrak.
+The average temperature is varying between about 5°C in February and 15°C in August (Huthnance, 1991).
 Sea level dynamics in the North Sea are driven by various forcings, namely tides (mainly semi-diurnal with a tidal range of up to 8 m), wind and atmospheric pressure, heat and water exchanges as well as river runoff and forcing from open boundaries (Zhang et al., 2020).
-The influence of wind on the sea level is large because the North Sea is very shallow Dangendorf et al. (2014b).
 The general circulation pattern in the North Sea is mainly cyclonic.
 The water flows southwards along the coastal areas of the British Isles, continues eastwards and northwards along the coasts, and finally leaves the basin as the Norwegian Coastal Current (Winther and Johannessen, 2006).